jvoegele/test_reflector/README.md

   *  Do not pass the Reflector more than one Module deep.

 ## Limitations
-  * Reflectors are limited for when the test and target code are IN THE SAME PROCESS.
+  * Reflectors are limited for when the test and Subject-Under-Test are IN THE SAME PROCESS.

 ---